 Ubuntu Linux End of Life

-The popular Linux distribution Ubuntu version 22.10 is going end of life in July 2023.
-To ensure that you keep having access to maximum security and the latest features, make sure to update to a "Long Term Support" (LTS) or a higher version.
+Version 14.04.X LTS of the popular Linux distribution Ubuntu will be going end of life in April 2024.
+Once EOL this version will no longer receive any security fixes or support.
+To ensure that you keep having access to maximum security and the latest features, make sure to update to a higher version.

 What is Ubuntu Linux?